dmeditor/dmeditor-lang/README.md

 This is the experiment to integrate DM Editor with PHP, typically PHP CMSes.

-Main goal is to make it as a PHP project's "engine for visual editing", with use cases like make compaign page visually.
-To archive that, below should be supported.
+Main goal is to make it as a PHP project's "engine for visual editing", with use cases like making compaign page visually.
+To achieve that, below should be supported:

 - Allow PHP (or template) to include DM Editor.
 - Support widget making in php template(eg. twig), which is loaded both in front site and admin editing.